cholmes/gpkg-tiles/spec.md

 [[Note 1]] (implementation.md#note-1)

 ### 2	Raster Columns
-A GeoPackage SHALL contain a `raster_columns` table or view as defined in this clause.
-The `raster_columns` table or view SHALL contain one row record describing each raster or tile column in any table in a GeoPackage.
+A GeoPackage implementing Tiles SHALL contain a `raster_columns` table or view as defined in this clause.
+The `raster_columns` table or view SHALL contain one row record describing each tile column in any table in a GeoPackage.
 The `r_raster_column` in `r_table_name` SHALL be defined as a BLOB data type.

 The `compr_qual_factor` column value indicates the lowest image quality of any raster or tile in the associated column on a scale from 1 (lowest) to 100 (highest) for rasters compressed with a lossy